Abhishek6353/Abhishek6353-firebase-multiple-sign-in/README.md

 2. Build and run the app on a simulator or device.
 3. Use the app to create a new user or sign in with email/password, Google, or Apple.

-## Contact
-For any questions or suggestions, please open an issue or contact me at itsabhi814@gmail.com.